top of page

 • Identify triggers – Observe when and why your dog barks to determine the cause.

-• Desensitize to triggers – Gradually expose your dog to common triggers, rewarding calm behavior.
+• Desensitize to triggers – Gradually expose your dog to common triggers.
+Reward calm behavior.

 2. Chewing: Protecting Your Furniture & Belongings